lluis-mv/Shallow-StrainPathMethod/README.md

-# StrainPathMethod
+ ## StrainPathMethod
-Matlab to compute displacements, velocities and strains due to the penetration of a tube using the Strain Path Method (Baligh, 1985).
+Matlab/Octave code to compute displacements, velocities and strains due to the penetration of a tube using the Strain Path Method (Baligh, 1985).

 The Shallow Strain Path Method (Sagaseta et al, 1991) is also included.